-Considered one of the most iconic sites in Israel, I wouldn’t have dreamed of seeing the Masada fortress any other way than to hike up to the cliff’s peak where it sits atop a flat plateau and watch the sun rise over it.
-You have to start your day around 3.30am in order to begin your 90-minute journey from Jerusalem to the Judean desert in order to reach the base of the cliff, where the hike begins, but it’s absolutely worth it.
+Considered one of the most iconic sites in Israel, I wouldn’t have dreamed of seeing the Masada fortress any other way than to hike up to the cliff’s peak where it sits atop a flat plateau and watch the sunrise over it.
+You have to start your day around 3.30 am to begin your 90-minute journey from Jerusalem to the Judean desert to reach the base of the cliff, where the hike begins, but it’s worth it.

 A fortification built by King Herod between 37 and 31 BC, Masada is known more for being the site of mass suicide in 72 AD, when nearly 960 Jewish took their own lives as a show of defiance to the Romans who were about to swarm Masada, two or three years after they had conquered Jerusalem.
 A place of historical significance in marking the fall of the Kingdom of Judea, it now stands as a UNESCO World Heritage site, where you can wander among the many ruins.

 It might be pitch black when you start the hike up, but the taxing one-hour climb through the winding ‘Snake Path’ is a picturesque race with nature as sunlight slowly creeps in brighter and brighter as you journey to the top.
 The orange hues not only guide you but wrestle for your attention as you regularly stop to take a look over the distant Jordanian mountains.